yesunhuang/file-renamer/README.md

 ### Folder Management
 1. **Collapsing Folders**: Select "Collapse redundant folders" to identify and merge nested folder structures
 2. **Uncollapsing Folders**: Select "Uncollapse folders by underscore" to expand folders with underscore-separated names into nested structures

+### AI Renaming
+1. Go to the "AI Rename" tab
+2. Select your provider (Gemini/OpenAI) and Model
+3. Enter a natural language instruction (e.g., "Rename these music files to Artist - Title format")
+4. Click "Preview Prompt" to verify what will be sent
+5. Click "Generate Suggestions" to see AI-proposed names
+6. Apply the changes if satisfied

 ## Contributing